 After almost sixty hours, my annual Christmas cards are done.
 Whew!
 I smiled while dropping them into the mailbox and imagined my friends and family opening up my little art project.
 Time is at a premium and many don’t even send store bought cards.
 We live in an electronic age where communication is at our fingertips.
 We make contact through texts, tweets and Facebook.
 Very few pick up the phone and actually talk to people anymore.
 Everyone is too busy.

 I am a dinosaur in today’s world.
 I plodded through the week while drawing, printing, cutting, and pasting.
 My gift to others is not just about the card.
 It is about the love and time it takes to create them.
 Each one took over 45 minutes.
 Yep, That was a little overboard.
-Thanks to Timethief, I have a wealth of new ideas for next year and promise to start in July!
+I have a wealth of new ideas for next year and promise to start in July!

 First I decide on an activity.
 My family is found skiing in many of my cards, but I wanted to come up with something unique for 2013.
 It has been an exceptional year in some ways, but I was derailed by breast cancer.
 When I thought of the concept, Dancing on 2013’s Grave, I laughed out loud!